nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/jsf-ui-framework/nuxeo-jsf-ui.md

 *   [Web UI How-To Index]({{page space='NXDOC' page='Web UI+How-To+Index'}})
 *   [Upgrade to JSF2]({{page space='NXDOC' page='Upgrade to+JSF2'}})&nbsp;&mdash;&nbsp;<span class="smalltext">The Nuxeo Platform has been upgraded to JSF 2 for the 6.0 version.
 This page provides tools and notes to help you migrate your custom Nuxeo projects to this version.</span>
 *   [JSF and Ajax Tips and How-To Index]({{page space='NXDOC' page='JSF and+Ajax+Tips+and+How-To+Index'}})

+# Installation & Configuration

+## Installation

+### Installing Nuxeo JSF UI Addon &nbsp;

+{{{multiexcerpt 'MP-installation-easy' page='Generic Multi-Excerpts'}}}

+Once the addon is installed, you can go to [https://host:port/nuxeo](https://hostport) and after authentication, you will be able to browse the JSF UI and start creating content, upload files, browse and search for content.

+## Configuration

+### Configuring Nuxeo JSF UI Addon

+There is no additional configuration step required to start using the addon.
+Customisation is done via Nuxeo Studio.

 {{> end_of_tabs }}